Abuse and Harassment of Minors and Adults | Teachers College Columbia UniversitySkip to content Skip to main navigation

 - Policies and Procedures are available in the TC Policy Library, www.tc.edu/policylibrary.
 They include:

-- .
-Note that the Interim Policy is being reviewed and will be revised.
-Please direct comments and questions to Janice Robinson, Katie Embree, Lori Fox or any Harassment Panel member.
+- Protection from Harassment Policy, www.tc.edu/policylibrary/protection_from_harassment.
+Note that the Interim Policy was revised as of October 5, 2015.
+Please direct comments and questions to Janice Robinson, Katie Embree or Lori Fox.

 For more on reporting child abuse, see www.ocfs.state.ny.us/main/publications/Pub1159.pdf.

 If you are not sure whether you are a mandated reporter, assume that you are.
 In New York, mandated reporters include psychologists, social workers, therapists, mental health professionals, substance abuse and alcoholism counselors, EMTs, certain hospital personnel, registered nurses and physician assistants, school officials (including teachers, guidance counselors, psychologists, social workers, nurses, administrators and others required to hold teaching or administrative licenses or certificates), child care, foster care, residential care, day care center and social service workers, and children camps directors.
-A full list is at www.ocfs.state.ny.us/main/publications/Pub1159.pdf.
-Mandated reporters must report– or cause to be reported -- suspected abuse or maltreatment when they have reasonable cause to suspect that a child encountered in their professional capacity is abused or maltreated or when they have reasonable cause to suspect that a child is abused or maltreated because a parent,guardian, or other legally responsible person encountered in their professional capacity statesfrom personal knowledge facts, conditions or circumstances which, ifcorrect, would mean that the child is abused or maltreated.
+A full list is at http://www.ocfs.state.ny.us/main/publications/Pub1159.pdf.
+Mandated reporters must report– or cause to be reported -- suspected abuse or maltreatment when they have reasonable cause to suspect that a child encountered in their professional capacity is abused or maltreated or when they have reasonable cause to suspect that a child is abused or maltreated because a parent, guardian, or other legally responsible person encountered in their professional capacity states from personal knowledge facts, conditions or circumstances which, if correct, would mean that the child is abused or maltreated.